eslint/rfcs/designs/2019-config-simplification/README.md

 ### Will the inability to serialize these configs affect any features?

-There are two features that non-serializable configs affect directly:
+There are three features that non-serializable configs affect directly:

 1. **Parallel linting** - we can no longer pass the configs between the main thread and a worker thread.
 However, we can work around this by passing the config filename to each worker thread to load independently.
 This may have some overhead but given the speed gains of parallel linting they should be negligible.
 1. **Caching** - we can no longer use the serialized version of the configs as part of the cache key.
 We can instead read the config file in as a string and use that as part of the cache key.
+1. **--print-config** - printing the config to the console will be a bit more confusing because there will be non-serializable objects included.
+We can look into ways of addressing this issue as we receive feedback on use cases.

 ### Can a config be an async function?